mark-koren/DRL-AST/docs/tutorial.rst

 most probable failure.
 AST treats the simulator as a black box, and only needs access in a few specific ways.
 To interface a simulator to the AST packages, a few things will be needed:

-- A **Simulator** is a wraper that exposes the simulation software to this package.
+* A **Simulator** is a wraper that exposes the simulation software to this package.
 See the Simulator section for details on Interactive vs. Non-Interactive Simulators
-- A **Reward** function dictates the optimization goals of the algorithm.
+* A **Reward** function dictates the optimization goals of the algorithm.
-- A **Runner** collects all of the run options and starts the method.
+* A **Runner** collects all of the run options and starts the method.
-- **Space** objects give information on the size and limits of a space.
+* **Space** objects give information on the size and limits of a space.
 This will be used to define the **Observation Space** and the **Action Space**

+.. _about-this-tutorial:

 1.2.
 About this tutorial
 ------------------------